Russia blocks Facebook amid war in Ukraine | DW | 04.03.2022

 Roskomnadzor cited "26 instances of discrimination toward Russian media" by Facebook as the reason behind the decision.

+Russian state news agency, Interfax, reports Twitter has also been blocked in Russia.

-It comes just over a week after Moscow invaded its neighbour Ukraine.
+It comes just over a week after Moscow invaded its neighbor Ukraine.

 Meta Platforms, which owns Facebook, said it will do anything it can to restore the service.